 The paper will discuss the current trends in automotive electronics, as viewed by the author, that may influence the future implementation of related in-vehicle IVHS equipment.

 A variety of in-vehicle IVHS offerings will be required to satisfy the different driver needs for traffic assistance.
 These offerings may span from simple highway advisory radios (HAR) to very sophisticated route guidance systems.
-To justify the billions of dollars required for the
+To justify the billions of dollars required for the “Smart” highways, affordable in-vehicle systems must be available to allow most, if not all, drivers to access the traffic advisory system.

 The paper will be concluded with a discussion of the issues that need to be addressed to insure driver acceptance which is felt necessary for the success of IVHS.